New Zealanders like to own their own homes and, for most of us, it’ll be our biggest investment.

 The local council (sometimes called the local or territorial authority) and local regional council charge annual rates on each property for the services they provide.
 Rates are set annually and collected throughout the year in instalments.
 Each council fixes its own number of instalments – usually between two and five each year.
 Your lawyer will make sure rates are adjusted on settlement.
 You will pay rates up to the settlement date if you sell and from the settlement date if you buy.

 See your lawyer!
 There are now major implications for de facto couples buying or owning property – and even for those who live in the property that just one of them owns.
-Part 8 of this pamphlet sets out a lot of the issues you will need to consider if you buy a property in these circumstances.
 Make sure you discuss these issues with your lawyer before you sign the agreement to purchase.

 You can buy residential property without the need for consent if you are either: